Debt, eviction and hunger: Millions fall back into crisis as stimulus and safety nets vanish

 Laura Thayer said her mind went blank when she got up to cross-examine her landlord.
 She said she had been in and out of court the past two months after her landlord denied her payment plan and lease renewal, and applied her past rent payment to another tenant and charged her late fees.
 The 50-year-old had experienced anxiety attacks before, but fighting to keep a roof over her and her partner’s heads in a Springfield, Mo., multifamily apartment was a new kind of panic.

-“The cards are stacked from the beginning, and to be honest, I can’t believe I’ve made it this far,” she said.
+“The cards are stacked from the beginning, and to be honest, I can’t believe I’ve made it this far,” Thayer said.
 “I realize this could be one of the last few days in my place, or it could be the first of many.”

-Every day when she gets home, she braces for the knock on her door.
+Every day when she gets home, Thayer braces for the knock on her door.
 If she doesn’t win this case, she doesn’t know where she and her partner will live — especially because landlords often see eviction records and charge double deposits and extra fees.

 Thayer fell behind on the rent after losing her job in December, after taking time off to care for her partner, who has health issues and recently applied for Social Security benefits.
 She didn’t qualify for unemployment insurance until June.
 She receives federal aid to cover utilities, but her EBT card didn’t qualify for renewal because she had too much in her savings account: $2,200.